Asian stocks follow Wall St higher as US inflation cools

-BEIJING — Asian stock markets followed Wall Street higher on Friday after U.S. inflation eased in March and China reported unexpectedly strong exports.
+BEIJING — Asian stock markets followed Wall Street higher Friday after United States inflation eased in March and China reported unexpectedly strong exports.

 Asian markets were ''taking cues from a solid rally on Wall Street,'' said Anderson Alves of ActivTrades in a report.